 \section{Preliminaries}

 RLHF, as proposed by \citet{CLBM+17}, and later adapted by \citet{OWJA+22} first learns a reward model from preference data, and then finds a policy that maximizes KL-regularized value function.
-In particular, we assume access to a preference dataset $\calD_{\src} = \set{(x,y^+, y^-)}$ where $x$ is a prompt and $y^+,y^-$ are two possible completions of the prompt $x$ generated from $\pi_\src(\cdot \mid x)$ and $\pi_\src$ is some reference policy e.g. a supervised fine-tuned policy.
+In particular, we assume access to a preference dataset $\calD_{\src} = \set{(x,y^+, y^-)}$ where $x$ is a prompt and $y^+,y^-$ are two possible completions of the prompt $x$ generated from $\pi_\src(\cdot \mid x)$ and $\pi_\src$ is a reference policy e.g. a supervised fine-tuned policy.
 Then a preference feedback $y^+ \succ y^- | x$ is labeled by some expert annotator.
-The most common preference model is the Bradley-Terry (BT) model which posits
+We assume Bradley-Terry (BT) model which posits

 Here $r^\star(x,y)$ is an underlying reward function of the expert annotator which is the reward assigned to a completion $y$ to a given prompt $x$.
 The first step of RLHF involves solving a maximum likelihood estimation problem to estimate the reward model.